 In 1922, Benito Mussolini gained control of Italy and introduced the world to fascism, a political philosophy that eventually brought the world to war.
 Mussolini didn't invent the idea of fascism, but he coined the term and defined it.
-In 1932, Mussolini wrote in the Italian Encyclopedia that fascism "believes neither in the possibility nor the utility of peace" [source: Fordham].
+In 1932, Mussolini wrote that fascism "believes neither in the possibility nor the utility of peace" [source: Fordham].

 In this article, we'll look closely at fascism, find out what the term really means and how the ideology has been used to unite nations and divide the world.
-We'll also see what conditions must exist for fascism to seem appealing on a broad scale.
-What does it take for millions of individuals to support a philosophy that explicitly negates their personal value?
+We'll also see what conditions must exist for fascism to seem appealing: What does it take for millions of individuals to support a philosophy that explicitly negates their personal value?

 A Fascist System

 The Fascist State is itself conscious and has itself a will and a personality...